RebellionWebdesign/tasker/README.md

 The Screen Mockup for responsive design is copy pasted from [Am I Responsive](https://ui.dev/amiresponsive)

-The social icons, the hamburger icon and the close icon are from [FontAwesome](https://fontawesome.com/) in the free version, specifically these:
+The trash can and the checkmark icon are from [FontAwesome](https://fontawesome.com/) in the free version, specifically these:

 - [Solid Circle Checkmark](https://fontawesome.com/icons/circle-check?f=classic&s=solid)
 - [Trash Can](https://fontawesome.com/icons/trash?f=classic&s=solid)